This information is for team members employed by Deeson Group Ltd and Deeson Publishing Ltd.

-Some of our most useful time is un-billable, for example investing in people and processes.
-The process of reviewing what’s happened and planning for the next week are the important bit.
+Some of our most useful time is unbillable, for example investing in people and processes.
+The process of reviewing what’s happened and planning for the next week are the important bits.

-If you’re not then speak to your team colleagues to see how you can make best use of your time this week
+If you’re not, then speak to your team colleagues to see how you can make the best use of your time this week

-Before the end of each week you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours - remember that’s at least your personal billable target and 35hrs in total each week.
+Before the end of each week, you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours – remember, that’s your personal least billable target and 35 hours in total each week.

 There are a lot of variables but there should be an easy to find an answer that everyone’s happy with.

 In general, if you’re consistently doing a high number of hours then something is going wrong somewhere, but it can happen.

 For example, if you had to dig yourself out of an unavoidable hole one week then it doesn’t really make sense that there’s then a vicious circle of consequential problems for other projects the following week.

 However, if you saved a client from a certain embarrassment of their own making and need to take it a bit easy to recover, and if you can hit your own key commitments, then it’s hard to imagine why there’d be a problem.
 The bottom line is that it’s the results that count, not hours.